MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/human-resources/hr-infrastructure-merge-faq.md

 ### <a name="my-organization-uses-linkedin-talent-hub-integration-with-dynamics-365-human-resources-will-this-integration-continue-to-work-after-the-infrastructure-change-is-completed"></a>Minha organização usa a integração do LinkedIn Talent Hub com o Dynamics 365 Human Resources.
 A integração continuará a funcionar depois que a mudança de infraestrutura for concluída?

-Sim, a integração do LinkedIn Talent Hub continuará funcionando após a migração para a nova infraestrutura.
+Não, a integração do LinkedIn Talent Hub não funcionará após a migração para a nova infraestrutura.
+O serviço para a integração do LinkedIn Talent Hub será desativado com a infra-estrutura herdada do Dynamics 365 Human Resources.

 ### <a name="my-organization-uses-the-human-resources-app-for-teams-will-the-app-continue-to-work-after-the-infrastructure-change-is-completed"></a>Minha organização usa o aplicativo Human Resources para o Teams.
 O aplicativo continuará a funcionar depois que a mudança de infraestrutura for concluída?